laravel-liberu/documentation/docs/guide/usage.md

 (use `flags.scss` as a reference)

 ## Email templates
-By default, Enso comes with a few templates for the email notifications used out of the box.
+By default, Liberu comes with a few templates for the email notifications used out of the box.
 If you need to create other templates or change the existing ones, a good starting point is to publish the existing templates, using the `php artisan vendor:publish --tag=liberu-mail` artisan command.